 Emilie describes adaptability by the ability to “take on different roles depending on their client’s needs”.
 I think this is a pretty cool advantage.
 Why only offer your client to take his pictures when you have the capacity to offer him two or three connected services at once?

 Funny enough, I feel like my sports life is pretty much a perfect parallel to my professional life: I can get away a lot of things.
-I am not the best, but I am not the worse.
+I am not the best, but I am not worse.
 I can run at a good pace – but I can’t sprint at blazing speed or run a marathon for hours.
-I can do Olympic Weightlifting with decent weight on the bar and technique, but I am far from calling myself an Olympic Weightlifter.
+I can do Olympic Weightlifting with a decent weight on the bar and technique, but I am far from calling myself an Olympic Weightlifter.
 I am polyvalent and I can rapidly adapt to new techniques because I have a wealth of experience.

 Isn’t it great?

 If you look at the big picture, all those interests we’ve had in our lives since our childhoods come together to create who we are and what we do.
 For those who feel the same as I do, who are curious and like to touch many things at the same time: you don’t have to limit yourself.
 You can develop all you want to be.
 Emilie concludes her speech by saying that multipotentialites might end up losing their skills if they’re pressured to narrow their focus: we don’t have to fit in a mold.
 “Embrace your many passions, follow your curiosity down those rabbit holes, explore your intersections.
 Embracing our inner wiring leads to a happier, more authentic life.
 And perhaps more importantly, multipotentialites, the world needs us!”